 The Council should only respond as necessary to media enquiries relating to any ongoing investigation.
-All media enquiries should be referred to the Press Office.
-The Press Office will limit their response to confirming only the following details:
+All media enquiries should be referred to the Public Relations team.
+The Public Relations team will limit their response to confirming only the following details: